M1-CHPS/glhpc/docs/lab5.md

 Implement a `scripts/phase_folding.py` script that plots the phase-folded light curve (x: phase, y: flux).

 It should be used like so:
-`./script/phase_folding.py ./results kepler-* <period>`.
+`./scripts/phase_folding.py ./results kepler-* <period>`.

-Optionnaly, you can also plot a binned mean on top of the phase-folded light curve:
+Optionally, you can also plot a binned mean on top of the phase-folded light curve:

 ```python title="Phase folding: Binning"
 from scipy import stats